chenzihui/hopkick.js/README.md

       }
     };

-# Why create this?
+# TODO
 ------------------------------

-This is a side project for me to (re)experience TDD.
+This project is an exploration into Test Driven Development.
+The API interface will be constantly revised until it hits v1.0